-Summer may be on the downswing, but you wouldn't know that looking at Fairfax County's event calendar.
-Before school is back in session and the warm weather turns crisp, check out some of the reasons that August is a prime time for visiting and exploring Fairfax County.
+Summer may be on the downswing, but looking at Fairfax County's event calendar, you wouldn't know that.
+Before school is back in session and the warm weather turns crisp, check out why August is a prime time to visit and explore Fairfax County.

 1. Holidays and Month-Long Celebrations